Diyae Jermoumi

-Diyae-Edinne Jermoumi (born 19 July 2004) is a professional footballer who plays as a right-back for club Cambuur.
+Diyae-Edinne Jermoumi (born 19 July 2004) is a professional footballer who plays as a right-back for club Jong Sparta.
 Born in the Netherlands, he is a youth international for Morocco.

 Club career

 Early career

 Jermoumi began his career at Lugdunum in his hometown of Leiden before joining the academy of Sparta Rotterdam in 2014.
 In 2019, he moved to the Ajax Youth Academy, and in December 2021, he signed his first professional contract with the Amsterdam club.

 He made his professional debut for Jong Ajax on 10 January 2022, coming on as a 74th-minute substitute for Giovanni in a 2–0 away win over Jong Utrecht in the 2021–22 Eerste Divisie.

 Cambuur

 On 9 July 2025, Jermoumi signed a one-year contract with an option for a further season with Cambuur of the Eerste Divisie.

+Sparta Rotterdam

+On 20 August 2026, Jermoumi returned to his youth club Sparta Rotterdam, where he was assigned to the reserve team competing in the third-tier Tweede Divisie.
+He made his debut on 12 September, replacing Noah Zandvliet in the 55th minute of a 2–2 home draw against Katwijk.

 International career

 Born in the Netherlands, Jermoumi is of Moroccan descent and was under-17 selection.
 He debuted with the Morocco U20s in a friendly 2–0 loss to the Spain U20s on 28 April 2022.